MB3hel/AUVControlBoard/docs/docs/user_guide/messages.md

 ```
 Each value is a 32-bit float little endian.

-Pitch, roll, and yaw are euler angles (in degrees).
+Target Pitch, roll, and yaw are euler angles (in degrees).
 These are intrinsic euler angles (z-x'-y'' convention per the control board's coordinate system).

 Depth is in meters where negative numbers are below the surface.